ClimateCompatibleGrowth/data_standards/README.md

 * Design the project with an audit in mind.
 How can you change your work patterns to make it easier for an external partners to see what you have done?
 * Comes for free with many of the steps above.

+## License

+This text is licensed under a CC-BY-4.0 Attribution license.